solana-foundation/developer-content/content/guides/games/energy-system.md

 ## Js client

-Here is a complete example based on the Solana dapp scaffold with a react
+Here is a complete example based on the Solana Game scaffold with a react
 client:
 [Source](https://github.com/solana-developers/solana-game-starter-kits/tree/main/lumberjack)